 Duskpool is the largest settlement and capital of Vilmarch.
 It is home to large numbers of Halflings, Orcs, and Dryads (with many other species present).
 The city has grown organically with long tendrils of cityscape springing up as Halfling homes were built to criss-cross the many rivulets in the area.
 Very few buildings are constructed on the ground here; most are on stilts or built in trees.
 Duskpool is the best place to find guides to safely explore Vilmarch as well as seek out exotic and rare flora and fauna.
 Much trade takes place here outside of the seasonal markets and is one of the few places (aside from Bittertide) where metal goods can be traded for year round.
 Despite the dangers of the surrounding swamp, Duskpool's reputation as a place of indulgence and great hospitality is well-earned.
 Many come here for weeks on end to relax, enjoy the live music, and sample exotic flavors found nowhere else in Terranox.
-Duskpool is known for getting rowdy and even King Kyrix's usually severe guards allow for quite a bit of revelry before intervening.
+Duskpool is known for getting rowdy and even the town guard usually allow for quite a bit of revelry before intervening.

 Bittertide is the main port city of Vilmarch.
 It is a town full of hard working people who make their living at the docks.
-Bittertide is also where criminal elements in Vilmarch can be accessed.
-There is a thriving black market that exports alchemical and magic components retrieved from the swampland (most are secreted downriver from Duskpool, but some of the more lucrative wares are brought directly to Bittertide under cover of night).
+Bittertide also has a history of bering where criminal elements gather, though recent efforts have greatly decreased their presence.
+There are discerning merchants that export rare alchemical and magic components retrieved from the swampland.
 There are long-standing rumors of an assassin's guild operating out of Bittertide.
-It is also understood that there are a number of Orc necromancers rumored to reside within the sewer system of the town that hold quite a bit of sway over local politics.
-In theory, the town is overseen by a small council of mercantile leaders, the harbor master, and the brothel keeper.
-King Kyrix ensures the majority of the council remains content and enjoys access to very profitable markets.
-It is well known that with a fair bit of coin, anyone can buy a level of freedom and luxury in Bittertide where no questions are asked of them.
+There are also rumors that Orc necromancers reside within the sewer system of the town.
+Local officials report ongoing efforts to improve Bittertide's image now that King Kyrix is not in charge.
+The town is overseen by a small council of mercantile leaders, the harbor master, and the brothel keeper.
+It is well known that with a fair bit of coin, anyone can buy a level of freedom and luxury in Bittertide where no guestions are asked of them.